- Download our Moving to Rio de Janeiro Guide (PDF)

 The demand for places at international schools is high.
 So, parents are advised to begin the application process as soon as possible.
 Although fees at international schools in Rio de Janeiro can be high, these institutions’ facilities and teaching standards are typically excellent.

-On top of the high fees, other expenses may include textbooks and stationery, extra-curricular activities, uniforms and school lunches.
-It's therefore vital that anyone moving to Rio with school-aged children ensure that they factor this in when negotiating their relocation contract.
+On top of the high fees, other expenses may include textbooks and stationery, extracurricular activities, uniforms and school lunches.
+If you’re moving to Rio with school-aged children, you’ll need to factor this in when negotiating your relocation contract.

 Tutors in Rio de Janeiro

-There are countless tutors and tutor companies to choose from in Rio.
+There are countless tutors and tutor companies to choose from in Rio, with both in-person and online options widely available.
 Expats and locals alike can benefit in many ways from hiring a tutor.
-For example, even those who have some knowledge of European Portuguese may not find it as easy to pick up Brazilian Portuguese as they expected.
+For example, even those who have some knowledge of European Portuguese may not find it as easy to pick up Brazilian Portuguese as they expected, particularly the distinctive Rio accent.
 In these cases, a tutor is an ideal way to bridge the gap.

 For students, tutors can help prepare for big exams, adjust to their new curriculum, tackle a problem subject, learn Portuguese, or maintain fluency in their mother tongue.